Hormones are awesome.

-This is the time to check for skin cancer, breast cancer, prostate cancer, sugar, and cholesterol levels since the decade is marked by an increased risk of cancer or heart disease.
+This is the time to check for age-related and inflammatory health issues.
 You may find that your stress levels rise, and cortisol spikes leading to sleep deprivation, more weight gain, and skin problems - even breakouts!

 The decrease or absence of estrogen in women may lead to incontinence, cystitis, UTIs, and more.
 Thyroid activity slows down triggering more weight gain than ever, fatigue, hair loss, and body aches - since the thyroid is the body’s metabolism master gland.